Cover Letter Format: Examples & Tips

 Free Cover Letter Format Examples

-Get inspiration from a cover letter sample format.
-We have an extensive library of cover letter layouts for most jobs, industries, career levels and circumstances, so you’re sure to find the best cover letter format for your needs.
+We have an extensive library of cover letter layouts for most jobs, industries, career levels, and circumstances, so you’re sure to find the best cover letter format for your needs.

 Modern Cover Letter Format Example

-This format for a cover letter presents a sleek, readable appearance — perfect for situations where you want to present yourself as an up to date, cutting-edge employee.
+This cover letter format is sleek and readable—perfect for situations where you want to present yourself as an up-to-date, cutting-edge employee.

-You can’t go wrong with this professional cover letter format for jobs that emphasize reliability, efficiency and productivity.
+This professional cover letter format is ideal for jobs emphasizing reliability, efficiency, and productivity.

-Make your cover letter layout stand out from the crowd with this design, utilizing elegant colors and a stylish monogram design.
+This design will make your cover letter layout stand out from the crowd.
+It utilizes elegant colors and a stylish monogram design.

-Even simple can look good as long as you organize your letter in a streamlined format, as this cover letter structure demonstrates.
+Even a simple design can look good as long as you organize your letter in a streamlined format, as this cover letter structure demonstrates.

 Margins